-Energy of orbital in hydrogen (single-electron atom)
+Energy of Orbital in Hydrogen (single-electron atom)

-The exception to the general behavior of energy of orbitals as explained above is observed in Hydrogen, the energy of orbital is only dependent on principle quantum number, and so the 2s and 2p orbital in hydrogen atom have the same energy.
+- The exception to the general behaviour of the energy of orbitals as explained above is observed in Hydrogen, the energy of orbital is only dependent on principal quantum number, and so the 2s and 2p orbital in hydrogen atom have the same energy.

-Energy of orbital in multi-electron atom
+Energy of Orbital in Multi-Electron Atom

-Unlike hydrogen (single-electron atom), multi-electron atoms tend to have different energy in different subshells of the same shell.
-The energy of orbital in these types of atoms is dependent on both principle quantum number (n) or shells and azimuthal quantum number (l) or subshells.
-That is, for a given principle quantum number let’s say 3, the different subshells 3s, 3p and 3d will have different energies.
+Unlike hydrogen (single-electron atom), multi-electron atoms tend to have a different energy in different subshells of the same shell.
+The energy of orbital in these types of atoms is dependent on both principal quantum number (n) or shells and azimuthal quantum number (l) or subshells.
+That is, for a given principal quantum number let’s say 3, the different subshells 3s, 3p and 3d will have different energies.

 The reason behind different energies between the various subshells of the same shell is that there exists a mutual repulsion among the electrons in multi-electron atoms.
 The stability of multi-electron atom is due to the bigger magnitude of attractive force between nucleus and electrons as compared to the forces of repulsion between electrons of the inner shell and outer shell.